RubenGres/Seg2Sat/README.md

 ## Download the model

-The trained weights will soon be available on HuggingFace
+The trained weights are available on HuggingFace [here](https://huggingface.co/rgres/sd-controlnet-aerialdreams)

 <br>